r3e-network/AutoClaude/COMPREHENSIVE-PROJECT-CLOSURE.md

 ## 🏁 Project Closure Statement

-**The Claude Autopilot for Neo-rs project is hereby officially CLOSED and COMPLETE.**
+**The AutoClaude for Neo-rs project is hereby officially CLOSED and COMPLETE.**

 All planned features have been implemented, tested, documented, and packaged.
 The extension is ready for immediate deployment and will serve as a powerful tool to ensure Neo-rs achieves complete compatibility with the C# Neo implementation.